hsf-training/hsf-training-matplotlib/_episodes/01-introduction.md

 We will be focusing on using matplotlib for High Energy Physics.

 # A simple example
-A with any python code it is always a good practice to import the necessary libraries as a first step.
+A with any Python code it is always a good practice to import the necessary libraries as a first step.

 ```python
 import matplotlib.pyplot as plt
 ```

 Matplotlib graphs your data on Figures (i.e., windows, Jupyter widgets, etc.), each of which can contain one or more Axes (i.e., an area where points can be specified in terms of x-y coordinates, or theta-r in a polar plot, or x-y-z in a 3D plot, etc.).
-The simplest way of creating a figure with an axes is using pyplot.subplots.
-We can then use Axes.plot to draw some data on the axes:
+The simplest way of creating a figure with an Axes object is using `pyplot.subplots`.
+We can then use `Axes.plot` to draw some data on the axes:

 ```python
 fig, ax = plt.subplots()  # Create a figure containing a single axes.